About Ellie

 I am a sociologist interested in everyday ethical and sustainable practices.
 Through my research, writing, and teaching, I help individuals to lead more ethical and sustainable lives, which is so important in this modern context.

-I am a Lecturer in Sociology at Southampton Solent University where I teach on modules such as Bodies and Identities, Migration and Refugees, and Researching the City.
+I am a Lecturer in Sociology at Southampton Solent University where I teach on modules such as Bodies and Identities, Migration, Refugees and Global Crisis, Big Data and Technology, Researching the City, and Professional Practice.
 I am also open to PhD supervision, so please email me to discuss.

 I am currently working on a number of research projects.
-In addition to my research on faith veganism, I am also exploring the experiences of vegan, animal rights, and environmental activists in Muslim facing contexts with colleagues at Green Islam, and climate change and mobilities, and homes and energy with colleagues at the University of Southampton.
+In addition to my research on faith veganism, I am also exploring both climate adaptation, and domestic energy and animation with colleagues at the University of Southampton.

 In 2024, I completed my PhD in Sociology at the University of Southampton, UK, where I explored the ethics, values, and practices of Muslim, Jewish, and Christian vegans in the UK.
 In particular, I was interested in how ethical principles are interrogated and reinterpreted, ultimately leading to new reimaginations of religion and culture, and practice transformation.

-In my personal life, I am happily married with two beautiful children.
-I enjoy spending time with my family, going for long walks, and reading.
+βIn my personal life, I am happily married with two beautiful children.
+I enjoy spending time with my family, going for long walks, reading, and self-sufficiency.